AmosYang123/worm-hunter/README.md

-# 🐍 NEON SNAKE - Arcade Classic
+# 🐛 WORM HUNTER - Arcade Classic

-A modern, beautiful take on the classic Snake game built with Next.js, TypeScript, and stunning neon effects.
+A modern, beautiful take on the classic worm hunting game built with Next.js, TypeScript, and stunning effects.

 ## ✨ Features

 - **Smooth 60fps gameplay** with requestAnimationFrame
 - **Beautiful neon aesthetics** with glowing effects and gradients
 - **Responsive design** that works on desktop, tablet, and mobile
-- **Progressive difficulty** - snake speeds up as you score more points
+- **Progressive difficulty** - worm speeds up as you score more points
 - **Custom game over overlay** with smooth animations
 - **TypeScript** for type safety and better development experience

 ## 🎮 How to Play

 1. Click "Start Game" to begin
-2. Use **arrow keys** to control the snake
+2. Use **arrow keys** to control the worm
 3. Eat the **golden food** to grow and score points
 4. Avoid hitting the walls or yourself
 5. Try to get the highest score possible!

 ## 🚀 Live Demo

-Play the game online: [NEON SNAKE](https://neonsnake.vercel.app)
+Play the game online: [WORM HUNTER](https://worm-hunter.vercel.app)

 ## 🛠️ Tech Stack